wycl16514/golang-bitcoin-elliptic-curve-cryptography/Elliptic curves over finit fields.md

 )
 ```
-I can make you at rest that I have check those result with a pen and paper, trust me!
+I can make you at rest that I have checked those result with a pen and paper, trust me!